 At one point during the flag redesign process, Adapt CNY staff met with the NAVA City Flag Interest Area group to give an overview of the Syracuse initiative.
 During that presentation, "Flag Accepted by the Common Council" was listed as the final step.
-Ted Kaye was in the virtual meeting, and gently corrected this, noting that the flag adoption was merely the first step - having the flag accepted by the public and seen in the community at large was the ultimate goal!
+Ted Kaye was in the virtual meeting, and gently suggested that the flag adoption was actually the first step-having the flag accepted by the public and seen in the community at large was the ultimate goal!

 To that end, Adapt CNY has been busy promoting the First Light Flag in order to increase its visibility.
-Designer Eric Hart has also been a tremendous resource, providing all the colors and dimensions of the First Light Flag on his website and a Wikimedia Commons page, so that anyone can adapt it for their own use.
-XVIII On July 5, 2023, the First Light Flag was officially hoisted outside Syracuse City Hall in a ceremony with the Mayor, Deputy Mayor, Common Council President, and other dignitaries in attendance.
-For the time being, however, special occasions excepted, the City is flying the flag of Ukraine in solidarity on the flag pole outside City Hall meant for the city flag until the conclusion of the war in Ukraine.
-XVIII However, the flag is now proudly flying in Syracuse's historic Clinton Square and will continue to appear across the city as new flags are purchased and old ones phased out.
+Designer Eric Hart has also been a tremendous resource, providing all the colors and dimensions of the First Light Flag on his website and a Wikimedia Commons page, so that anyone can adapt it for his or her own use.

+On July 5, 2023, the First Light Flag was officially hoisted outside Syracuse City Hall in a ceremony with the Mayor, Deputy Mayor, Common Council President, and other dignitaries in attendance.
+For the time being, however, special occasions excepted, until the conclusion of the war the city is flying the flag of Ukraine, in solidarity with the people of that republic, on the flag pole outside City Hall meant for the city flag.
+However, the First Light Flag is now proudly flying in Syracuse's historic Clinton Square and will continue to appear across the city as new flags are purchased and old ones phased out.